HarryjLeigh/CodeReviews.MVC.Movies/Movies.HarryjLeigh/README.md

-# MoviesMvc & Recipes MVC Solution
+# Movies & Recipes MVC Solution

 This repository contains two ASP.NET Core MVC projects that demonstrate how to build data-driven web applications for tracking both movie collections and recipe databases using Entity Framework Core, Razor views.
 ## Table of Contents